pmarik/kogo-gatsby/src/pages/index.md

 templateKey: index-page
 title: KOGO
 image: /img/kogopackage.png
-heading: All natural ultra energy for the body
-subheading: 'Organic ground coffee cherries'
+heading: Organic ground coffee cherries
+subheading: 'Get all-natural sustained energy, and help support independent growers'
+button_text_1: Power Up Now
 # description: >-
 #   Kaldi is the ultimate spot for coffee lovers who want to learn about their
 #   java’s origin and support the farmers that grew it.
 We take coffee production,